NiklasPhabian/dissertation/mds/C0_Introduction.md

 # Towards Data-Centricity

 Contrary to file-centricity, data-centricity requires data to be co-aligned.
 Data alignment voids the necessity of (or at least simplifies) (+ETL) and makes computation at the point of storage possible[^compute_storage].
-In practical terms, this means storing data in some kind of database.
+In practical terms, this means storing data in some kind of database[^database].

 [^compute_storage]: The ultimate goal of data-centricity is voiding the need (or at least reducing) data movement.
 Data alignment is hereby crucial: Having data aligned allows for improved data sharding/placement.
 I.e., spatiotemporally coincidental data can be stored in physical proximity in, e.g., shared-nothing architectures.

+[^database]: “A structured set of data held in computer storage and typically accessed or manipulated by means of specialized software.” [@databaseOED].

 I am addressing three questions arising in the file-twilight of environmental sciences: